LeViteZer-Oy/LeViteZer-Protocol/README.md

 Otherwise you will need to calculate modulo after summing. (see script example)

 ### Script example
+#### This example is for the old version of the protocol.
+We will update this soon.
 The following python 2.7 script moves the gimbal several times on the yaw axis, sending the control messages trough UDP using the following gimbal parameters:
  * ROLL
  * PICH